The Menopause Management Course for Nurse Practitioners

 -

-Develop a structured, evidence-based approach to evaluating menopause in clinical practice.
+Develop a structured, evidence-based approach to evaluating menopause and confidently navigating differential diagnoses.

 -